In this section

 The delegation to exceed the monetary cap that applies to family law matters rests with a Grants Manager.
 If a request for review is approved by an officer without this delegation and the value of aid approved would take the funding above the cap, the grant of aid is conditional upon the Grants Manager exercising their discretion to exceed the cap.
 If the Grants Manager refuses to exercise their discretion to exceed the cap then aid will be refused.

 External review is undertaken by External Review Officers.
 External Review Officers are experienced solicitors or barristers in private practice who are appointed by the Board of Legal Aid Queensland.
 When the External Review Officer reviews the application, the applicant is offered the opportunity to participate in the review via a telephone interview and speak with the External Review Officer (unless the matter has been listed for urgent review or relates to a final contribution).
+Where the applicant is not able to communicate by telephone or requires the support of another person during the review, alternative arrangements will be considered.
 This provides the applicant with an opportunity to provide further information in support of their request for aid.

 The External Review Officer has the discretion to request a personal appearance of the applicant and/ or their solicitor.
 There is no right of personal appearance by either the applicant or their solicitor to attend at the time of the review.
 No payment will be made by Legal Aid Queensland for any attendance at the review.